PnS2019/pns2019.github.com/python-sc.md

 ## Which Python Distribution Should I Use?

 If you are a newbie to Python, you would go to the official Python website, download the installation file and install it on your computer.
 In fact, this may be the worst thing you can do.

 So, in most modern Linux and `*nix` operating systems, the Python distribution is installed for managing some system services by default.
 The system-installed Python can be used by the user for sure.
 However, because this distribution manages system services and needs constant writing privileges to some directories, we strongly recommend that you do not touch the system-installed Python as a new user.
 Moreover, you could encounter big problems when you are trying to install packages that build from scratch.

 Instead, what we need is a Python distribution that has its own environment and can be easily removed when we want to.
-So the answer is [Anaconda](https://anaconda.org/), a Python distribution that is built for Scientific Computing.
+So the answer is [Miniconda](https://conda.io/miniconda.html), a Python distribution that is built for Scientific Computing.

-Anaconda delivers a custom Python distribution that includes over 1000 data science related packages, check [here](https://docs.anaconda.com/anaconda/packages/py2.7_linux-64).
-After installation, all the Anaconda files are in a folder.
-If you messed something up, simply remove that folder and install it again!

-### Anaconda setup instructions
+### Miniconda setup instructions

-1. Open a terminal and download Anaconda
+1. Open a terminal and download Miniconda

     ```bash
-    $ wget https://repo.continuum.io/archive/Anaconda2-5.1.0-Linux-x86_64.sh -O anaconda.sh  # for Linux
+    $ wget https://repo.anaconda.com/miniconda/Miniconda3-4.5.12-Linux-x86_64.sh -O miniconda.sh  # for Linux
     ```

     ```bash
-    $ curl https://repo.continuum.io/archive/Anaconda2-5.1.0-Linux-x86_64.sh -o anaconda.sh  # for macOS
+    $ curl https://repo.anaconda.com/miniconda/Miniconda3-4.5.12-MacOSX-x86_64.sh -o miniconda.sh  # for macOS
     ```

-2. Install Anaconda
+2. Install Miniconda

     ```bash
-    $ bash ./anaconda.sh
+    $ bash ./miniconda.sh
     ```

-    Follow the instructions and make sure Anaconda is added in your bash configuration file such as `.bashrc` or `.zshrc`.
+    Follow the instructions and make sure Miniconda is added in your bash configuration file such as `.bashrc` or `.zshrc`.

 3. Close the current terminal and open another one (so that the bash configuration is loaded again).
 Type `python`, you should see something similar to this:

     ```
-    Python 2.7.14 |Anaconda custom (64-bit)| (default, Nov  8 2017, 22:44:41)
+    Python 3.6.7 |Anaconda, Inc.| (default, Oct 23 2018, 19:16:44)
-    [GCC 7.2.0] on linux2
+    [GCC 7.3.0] on linux
     Type "help", "copyright", "credits" or "license" for more information.
     >>>
     ```

-__Remark__: For Windows OS, please read the installation instruction [here](https://www.anaconda.com/download/#windows).
+__Remark__: For Windows OS, please read the installation instruction [here](https://conda.io/docs/user-guide/install/windows.html).
 Or, remove your Windows and install Linux.

 ## Which Python Version Should I Use?

-Python 2.7
+Python 3.6

+__Remark__: Python 3.6 has gained full support from the scientific community.
+Python 2.7 was the default choice of the module.
+However, as Python 2's support will be ended soon, we choose Python 3.5/3.6 as the default Python version for this edition.

+__Remark__: Do not use Python 3.7 for now as many softwares haven't supported for this version yet.

 ## How to Install Other Python Packages?

-Generally, with Anaconda, we have three ways of installing other Python packages.
+Generally, with Miniconda, we have three ways of installing other Python packages.

 1. Use `pip`. `pip` is the official Python packaging system that manages package installation, uninstallation, version control, custom package building, etc. You can install additional Python packages by